Official: Andre Ayew replaces Gyan as new Ghana captain ahead of Africa Cup of Nations | Goal.com

-Official: Andre Ayew replaces Gyan as new Ghana captain ahead of Africa Cup of Nations
+Official: Andre Ayew replaces Gyan as Ghana captain ahead of Africa Cup of Nations

 Ghana have named Fenerbahce midfielder Andre Ayew as new captain of the national team, replacing veteran striker Asamoah Gyan.